imanathauda/Database-and-OS-security-of-the-HR-system-of-a-company/README.md

 **Task 3 – Big Data Security**
-1. Carryout a lit review of the security issues faced when using big data and what can be done to mitigate those risks.
+1. Carryout a lit review of the security issues faced when using big data and what can be done to mitigate those risks.<br>
   a.
-Identify the main security requirements of big data and highlight how they differ from the security requirements of traditional databases.
+Identify the main security requirements of big data and highlight how they differ from the security requirements of traditional databases.<br>
   b.
-Identify and explain 5 common attacks that can be mounted on big data systems.
+Identify and explain 5 common attacks that can be mounted on big data systems.<br>
   c.
 Identify and explain at least 2 security controls to mitigate each attack.